Applying Quality by Design to Pharmaceutical Research and Development

 Having the decision-maker present seems obvious, but I have sat through many meetings that presented valuable data intended to help advance a decision without the presence of a decision-maker.
 First let’s define decision-making authority.
 A decision-maker is one or more people who have the authority to allocate resources and establish or modify priorities to take the next steps to advance a drug development project.
 The presence of a decision-maker is an imperative that flattens the decision-making organization, creates efficiency, and greatly reduces delays.

 I stated that the decision-maker could be more than one person.
 Collaborative decision-making is common and therefore it becomes important to present data to the collective decision-making body.
-Also, I am head of R&D for a contract development and manufacturing organization (CDMO) that provides services for clients.
-Our service model is one that is collaborative and transparent, and it is essential to include the client’s decision-making in our efforts.
+Also, I am head of R&D for a contract development and manufacturing organization (CDMO) that provides services for customers.
+Our service model is one that is collaborative and transparent, and it is essential to include the customer’s decision-making in our efforts.

 Enabling Scientific Observations